vikasr20012001/mycode/README.md

 * Provided the github repo link along with credentials as on approval there should be a merge between the master and dev branch, and also the code should be pushed to github.

+* Details is provided to the additional behaviour so that merging could be done.

+* Post Build Action deatils provided, so that push after the merge can be done

+* After the push is being done.
+This job will call the job1 and job2 so that the code can be updated.
+(This part can be omitted as webhook will do it's job, but to be on safe side, I have put these projects as downstream projects)